Mozdok: Administrative and municipal status

 Within the framework of administrative divisions, Mozdok serves as the administrative center of Mozdoksky District.
 As an administrative division, it is incorporated within Mozdoksky District as Mozdok Town Under District Jurisdiction.
 As a municipal division, Mozdok Town Under District Jurisdiction is incorporated within Mozdoksky Municipal District as Mozdokskoye Urban Settlement.

 Culture

 The Museum of Regional Studies in Mozdok holds an assortment of displays and artifacts related to Mozdok's history.

-Ethnic groups
+Demographics

+According to the census of September 12, 1777, the following residents (excluding the near stanitsas) were living in Mozdok; 674 Georgians, 565 Armenians, 180 Kabardians, 95 Ossetians and 21 Greeks.

-As of 2002, the ethnic composition of Mozdok was as follows:
+As of 2002, the ethnic makeup of Mozdok was as follows: